Germany warns EU 'will tighten' sanctions on Belarus | DW | 15.11.2021

 Migrants are camped out in freezing cold weather and dire conditions.

 Polish authorities have reported at least nine deaths near the border with Belarus — including a 14-year-old Kurdish boy who died of hypothermia.
-"The death toll will be rising, as it's getting colder by the day," said DW correspondent Barbara Wesel in Poland.
+"The death toll will be rising as it's getting colder by the day," said DW correspondent in Poland Barbara Wesel.

 Poland put the number of people on the border at between 3,000 and 4,000, with more arriving every day.